npalomin/georeferencing-and-mapping-fame-data/README.md

 > Think for example of attempting to understand the relationship between businesses from a list of addressess.

 **Georeferencing**
 In simple terms [georeferencing](https://www.ordnancesurvey.co.uk/support/understanding-gis/georeferencing.html) means referencing spatial data to a location on the earth's surface.
 The expresion of the position (or the location) of the data is done according to a reference and [coordinate systems](https://en.wikipedia.org/wiki/Coordinate_system)(mathematical determination of an element's position).
 Briefly speaking, spatial reference systems (SRS) or coordinate reference systems (CRS) are standarized by the OGC (Open Geospatial Consortium) and defines a specific map projection (e.g.: Mercator, Gall-Peters, Robinson, Stereographic).
-The selection of the is crucial because the spatial representation varies considerably.
+The selection of the correct CRS is crucial because the spatial representation varies considerably between the different reference systems.

 ![Projection comparison](https://snag.gy/sSRXdb.jpg)

-> Most maps are based on the [Mercator projection](https://www.huffingtonpost.co.uk/entry/true-size-map-relative-size-of-countries_us_55eed0f5e4b002d5c076789d?guccounter=1), which has been critisized as misrepresenenting Europe and North America *giving white nations a sense of supremacy over non-white nations* (Source: [Geoawsomeness](http://geoawesomeness.com/best-map-projection/)).
+> Most maps are based on the [Mercator projection](https://www.huffingtonpost.co.uk/entry/true-size-map-relative-size-of-countries_us_55eed0f5e4b002d5c076789d?guccounter=1), which has been critisized for misrepresenenting Europe and North America as larger areas *giving white nations a sense of supremacy over non-white nations* (Source: [Geoawsomeness](http://geoawesomeness.com/best-map-projection/)).

-4. Creating an interactive map of FAME data
+### 4. Creating an interactive map of FAME data

+For the creation of an interactive map we will follow two steps

-* Georeferencing FAME data in QGIS
+**\* Georeferencing FAME data in QGIS**
 * Mapping FAME data in CARTO